 The potential for acute and subacute dermal toxicity and for the acute central nervous system effects of crude oil components, particularly BTEX, are discussed below.
 Chronic toxicity concerns of oil constituents are primarily driven by the carcinogenicity of benzene and PAHs via inhalation and ingestion exposure routes, respectively.
-While the BTEX components have similar acute central nervous system effects, it is only benzene that is a known human carcinogen, causing cancers of the hematological system including leukemia and lymphoma (Bingham et al, 1981, Goldstein, 2010; IARC, 2012a; ATSDR, 2007).
+While the BTEX components have similar acute central nervous system effects, it is only benzene that is a known human carcinogen, causing cancers of the hematological system such as leukemia and lymphoma (ATSDR, 2007; Bingham et al., 1979; Goldstein, 2010a; IARC, 2012a).

 Weathered crude oil could account for a substantial part of the exposure of workers and the potential exposures of community members following a marine oil spill if it comes ashore near populations.
-Far less is known about the potential for human toxicity of weathered crude oil, although lower molecular weight components, including benzene, will be at lower concentrations and in the case of extremely weathered crude oils, no bioavailable components may remain.
-Examination of the effect of weathering on toxicity has been evaluated in other vertebrates relevant to ecological risk assessment (see Chapter 3), and may be relevant for predicting mammalian toxicity.
+Far less is known about the potential for human toxicity of weathered crude oil, although lower molecular weight components, including benzene, will be at lower concentrations; and, in the case of extremely weathered crude oils, no bioavailable components may remain.
+Examination of the effect of weathering on toxicity has been evaluated in other vertebrates relevant to ecological risk assessment (see Chapter 3) and may be relevant for predicting mammalian toxicity.

-For comparison, the Committee notes that burning of surface oil, another method used in oil spill response, produces pyrogenic PAHs, or unsubstituted parent compounds, whereas PAHs found in crude oil are more likely to be alkylated.
+For comparison, the committee notes that burning of surface oil, another method used in oil spill response, produces pyrogenic PAHs or unsubstituted parent compounds, whereas PAHs found in crude oil are more likely to be alkylated.
 Jaligama et al. (2015) exposed mice to particulate matter from in situ surface burning of oil during the DWH response and showed induction of pulmonary inflammation.
-Whether the pyrogenic PAHs provide more or less risk than PAHs naturally present in crude oil is uncertain and warrants further study (Wickliffe et al. 2014; see also Chapter 3).
+Whether the pyrogenic PAHs provide more or less risk than PAHs naturally present in crude oil is uncertain and warrants further study (Wickliffe et al., 2014; see also Chapter 3).

-Dispersant toxicity
+Dispersant Toxicity

-Previous reviews describe the use of dispersant constituents in common household and pharmaceutical agents and summarize available toxicity information, identifying skin, eye and respiratory tract irritation as the primary acute toxicity endpoints of concern (Fabisiak and Goldstein, 2011; Dickey and Dickhoff, 2011; Popovech 2017; Fiume et al. 2016).
-These are similar to symptoms reported in workers and community members following significant oil spills irrespective of dispersant use (See epidemiological evidence section and Table 4.2).
+Previous reviews describe the use of dispersant constituents in common household and pharmaceutical agents and summarize available toxicity information, identifying skin, eye, and respiratory tract irritation as the primary acute toxicity endpoints of concern (Dickey and Dickhoff, 2011; Fabisiak and Goldstein, 2011; Fiume et al., 2016; Popovech, 2017).
+These are similar to symptoms reported in workers and community members following significant oil spills irrespective of dispersant use (see epidemiological evidence section and Table 4.2).